-Clubs should always see confirmation that any person used to cover the First Aid role has the qualifications that they claim to hold.
+Clubs must always see confirmation that any person used to cover the First Aid role has the qualifications that they claim to hold.

-For FA&/orEFAs clubs should see their certificate and make sure that they attend refresher courses as recommended by the awarding body.
-Holders of the FA/RFL Emergency First Aid Course should attend another course as a refresher every three years.
+For FA &/or EFAs clubs must see their certificate and make sure that they attend refresher courses as recommended by the awarding body.
+Holders of the Football Association/RFL Emergency First Aid Course should attend another course as a refresher every three years.

-For Allied Health Professionals and Health Care Professionals clubs should ask for their professional body registration or HCPC registration number which allows the club to check that they are qualified online.
-Clubs should also check the Health Care Professional is covered by their own medical malpractice/treatment insurance.
+For Allied Health Professionals and Health Care Professionals clubs should ask for their professional body registration and HCPC registration number which allows the club to check that they are qualified online.
+Clubs should also check the Health Care Professional is covered by their own medical indemnity insurance.

-Please remember that it is not unknown for individuals to masquerade as a FA&/orEFA or Health Care Professional - clubs must always check.
+Please remember that it is known for individuals to masquerade as a FA &/or EFA or Health Care Professional - clubs must always check.